elisa-aleman/ai_python_dev_reference/docs/setup_guides/Windows-Setup.md

 As I pretty much never use the right Alt key for anything I can't use the left one for, and I keep missing the parentheses because of the actual key cap being one number over.

-## Install Git Bash

-Download and Install from [The Git for Windows website](https://gitforwindows.org/)

-I used most of the suggestions on installation, except for a few exceptions.
-Here's the options I chose:

-- Check all the check-marks at the beginning to have right click menus for GitBash and shortcuts in the Windows pane.
-- Make sure to install GitLFS along with the installation.
-- Associate `.sh` and `.git` files with GitBash
-- Use **Nano** editor as default
-- Override the `master` branch to `main`
-- When prompted to the **Adjusting your PATH environment window** : choose **Use Git from the command line and also 3rd party software**
-- Use Bundled OpenSSH
-- Use OpenSSL
-- When choosing line-endings: **Checkout windows, commit Unix-style line endings**
-- Use MinTTY
-- Choose the default behavior of `git pull` as `fast-forward only`
-- Do not use Git credential manager (later I will add SSH configs)
-- Enable file system caching
-- Enable pseudo consoles

-Now click **Install** and wait for the installation to finish.

-Follow the [Git Setup and Customization](./Git-Setup-and-Customization.md) for more.

-What's also good about this setup is that it will add a Windows Terminal profile.

 ## Setup Windows Terminal + Git Bash + Cmder